trarck/cocos2d-x/js/test_bindings/README.md

 Please note that this script is a preliminary effort and it won't work in all cases.
 Here's what is **not** working:

-* `std::string` - plain c strings works ok though (`char *`).
-We're working to add support for this but a workaround would be to either switch to c strings (not really an option for many of us) or create a simple wrapper function that will receive c strings.
-* namespaces - It's not that they're not working, but if you're wrapping a class `C` that lives in `A::B::C` the scripting interface generated will inherit from `C` and you would have to manually set the namespace of the parent class to `A::B`.
 * variable number of arguments - This is not working yet

 ## Required tools

-* clang 2.8 - You can get it from the (download section)[http://llvm.org/releases/download.html] of clang.
-Please note that it **has** to be version 2.8 and not a newer version.
-Newer versions have the xml output for the AST broken.
+* clang 2.8 - the script will download it for you if you don't have it.
+Check the script for more info on this.
 * ruby 1.9 and nokogiri gem
     * You can download ruby from http://www.ruby-lang.org
     * After you have ruby installed, you can install nokogiri: `sudo gem install nokogiri`
-    * Alternatively you can use (rvm)[https://rvm.io/]
+    * Alternatively you can use (rvm)[https://rvm.io/] - Highly suggested!

 ## Making it work